Silens-Protocol/silens-indexer/README.md

 # Silens Indexer

 A blockchain indexer for the Silens protocol built with [Ponder](https://ponder.sh/).
-This indexer processes events from the Silens smart contracts on Scroll Sepolia and provides a GraphQL API and REST endpoints for querying indexed data.
+This indexer processes events from the Silens smart contracts on BSC Testnet and provides a GraphQL API and REST endpoints for querying indexed data.

 ## Overview